 T stands for 10K pace development L stands for 5K pace development R = Rest F is for Fartlek

 Easy running is important for recovery and preparation before a harder day.
-Easy is at a pace where you are able to talk ["talk-test"] All quality sessions must be preceded
+Easy is at a pace where you are able to talk [“talk-test”] All quality sessions must be preceded with a warm up and stretching, and it is recommended that you warm down as well.

 After 2-3 months on this program, it is recommended that you take a break from this schedule.
 The break should be for 2-3 weeks and during this time you should take a break from running for 3-4 days and then come back to running by building up to distance runs without any quality sessions